-The updated payment policy which should be implemented by all partners by 13th January 2018 is attached below.
+The payment policy is attached below.

 The Skyscanner Partner Success Management team will be actively monitoring and enforcing the policy from this date.
 This policy will be sent to all flights partners in our January newsletter.